Visiting South Luangwa

 The park is reputed to have the highest concentration of leopards in Africa.
 Pods of up to 100 hippos are possible to view in the dry season as the river shrinks and they are confined to areas of deep pools.
 The park’s elephant population is very healthy and it is the best place in Africa to see puku.
 Large herds of buffalos move between the river and their grazing grounds and they are followed by lions.
 Zebras, waterbucks, impalas, baboons and warthogs share the open plains with kudus and giraffes.

-The area now known as South Luangwa National Park was originally established to protect the Thornicroft’s Giraffe, a subspecies that can only be found in the Luangwa Valley.
+The area now known as South Luangwa National Park was originally established to protect the Thornicroft’s Giraffe, a subspecies that can only be found in the Luangwa Valley and are indigenous to the area.

 World famous walking safaris are a favourite activity in South Luangwa and operate only during the dry season of June through October.
 Morning and night drives in open-sided safari vehicles are conducted throughout the year by some of the best safari guides in Africa.